-Survey of trends in art, traditional and contempo-
+Survey of trends in art, traditional and contemporary styles.

-rary styles.

 Notes: Does not count toward art and design major or minor.
-Offered in fall, spring and summer.
+Offered in fall.

 340. Cooperative Education Experience (3:1-3).

 A cooperative education experience to provide training for the ART major in a professional environment.
 A maximum of 6 hours of cooperative education may be applied toward the Bachelor of Fine Arts degree.